antononcube/Raku-WWW-YouTube/README.md

 say $transcript.substr(^300);
 ```
 ```
-# 36700
+# 36785
 # Hi everyone, welcome to a wolf from
 # language design review for version 14.3.
-# We are talking about LLM
+# We are talking about LLM graph.
-# graph.
-So,
+# So
 # okay.
-So this is for the purpose of of
+# So this is for the purpose of of
 # knitting together LLM calls like LLM
 # function type calls.
-# Exactly.
+Exactly.
+To
-# To support more complex workflows
+# support more complex workflows
+# um
-# um and and to have asynchronous calls to
+# and and to have asynchronous calls to
 # LLMs.
+# Y
 ```

 Summarize using a Large Language Model (LLM):